The most family-friendly country you’ll ever revisit.

 Then there’s the Krvavec ski resort.
 The nearest ski resort to an international airport has a ski polygon for kids and a snow park with obstacles.
 Krvavec is a blast for the family.

-A similar destination is Rogla, all-round family ski adventure.
-Cross-country skiing, snowshoeing, a Fun Park for snowboarders and free-style skiers, and a place called Devil’s Land.
+A similar destination is Rogla, an all-around family ski adventure.
+Cross-country skiing, snowshoeing, a Fun Park for snowboarders and freestyle skiers, and a place called Devil’s Land.
 Your kids are bound to be entertained.
-Numerous ideal family outing options are available and they can meet standards of the top world destinations.
+Numerous ideal family outing options are available and they can meet the standards of the top world destinations.

-Also, the Slovenian slopes are not as crowded as other western destinations, so parents’ nerve will be less frayed and the kids will be able to venture on the snow independently.
+Also, the Slovenian slopes are not as crowded as other western destinations, so parents’ nerves will be less frayed and the kids will be able to venture on the snow independently.

 Kids love fairy-tales and legends, and Slovenia happens to be the land of dragons, mysterious caves and ancient castles.
 The Predjama Castle, a medieval manor perched in a cliffside, is something straight out of a Tolkien novel.
 Another real medieval marvel is the Bled Castle.
 This thousand-year-old castle offers an awesome view of the lake and mountains.
 Its museum and restaurant will make sure your family is in for a royal treat.
 And there’s hundreds more super-duper forts and castles all over the countryside.